Fuel Systems

 2.6 ppm → 12.0 ppm

-Breath ketone reading (Ketone Scan Mini), pre- to post-summit, fasted protocol.
-Electrolytes were the only active input during the ascent.
-Zero calories.
-The rise in ketone output confirms the fasted state was maintained throughout — validating the zero-sugar electrolyte protocol as the correct on-trail fuel choice for L1–L3 sessions.
+Breath ketone reading, pre- to post-summit, during a fasted field protocol.
+Electrolytes were the only active input during the effort.
+The rise in ketone output suggests the fasted metabolic state was maintained during that session, supporting the role of zero-sugar electrolytes as a stability input rather than a calorie-based fuel.

 See: Fasted Hiking & Autophagy → · Fat-First Summit Fueling → · Electrolytes at Elevation →